Cher Scarlett: Apple (2020–2021)

-Scarlett requested medical leave in September 2021, saying that harassment from colleagues began to affect her mental health.
+Scarlett was pressured into requesting medical leave in September 2021, and said that harassment from colleagues affected her mental health.
 She said that while discussing her request, Apple asked her to stop discussing the company publicly tweeting that executives said she was "giving them a lot of headaches".
 She said she felt forced to comply, and was subsequently granted paid time off (PTO) instead of medical leave.
 Scarlett described several incidents of harassment from colleagues at Apple, including a "nasty email" from a teammate she tried unsuccessfully to address with their manager, accusations of leaking confidential information, anonymous hateful messages on various platforms, obscene submissions to her compensation survey, and an incident of doxing on Blind.
 Though the company helped her take safety precautions, Scarlett said that Apple enabled the abuse by not condemning the behavior.

 On November 19, 2021, after briefly returning to work, Scarlett quit, later alleging she was isolated, intimidated and retaliated against, after filing National Labor Relations Board (NLRB) and U.S. Securities and Exchange Commission (SEC) complaints against the company.